smclab/openk9/js-packages/docs-website/docs/kubernetes-configuration.md

 To get around this *inconvenience* it is possible to make "openk9" the default namespace

 ``bash
-kubectl config set-context --current --namespace = openk9 ``
+kubectl config set-context --current --namespace=openk9 ``

 ## Dns resolution